 Let us assume you have collected data on a large sample of twin pairs for your phenotype of interest.
-For illustration purposes, we use Australian data on body mass index (BMI) which are saved in a text file twinData, which comes with the OpenMx package.
+For illustration purposes, we use Australian data on body mass index (BMI) which are saved in a text file 'myTwinData.txt'.
 We use R to read the data into a data.frame and define the objects selVars for the variables selected for analysis, and aceVars for the latent variables to simplify the OpenMx code.
 We then create two subsets of the data for MZ females (mzData) and DZ females (dzData) respectively with the code below, and generate some descriptive statistics, namely means and covariances.